 Introduction to the Blockchain

 Blockchain Technology didn't just pop up overnight.
-So how did we get here?
+How did we get here?

-Decentralization and Distributed Ledgers
+Decentralization and Mining

+Peer-to-peer networks, often shortened as P2P, offer an essential component to blockchains because the core values of the network design allow for decentralization.
 Rather than a typical client-server model in which individual clients request services or information from a central server, a peer-to-peer network is more resilient and allows peers on the network to directly interact with other peers.
 Peer-to-peer networks are self-organizing and therefore can be self-sustaining.
 This is a significant component of decentralized systems that allow blockchains to do what they are purposed for.